sagawatatsuya/ReactionT5/study_reproduction/README.md

 cd compound_pretraining/CompoundT5
 sh run.sh
 ```
 Please note that if your GPU memory size is small, you may encounter an out-of-memory error during T5 pre-training.
-If this occurs, you can try reducing the batch size or you can try putting XLA_PYTHON_CLIENT_MEM_FRACTION=.8 before python ./new_run_t5_mlm_flax.py this reduces GPU memory preallocation.
+If this occurs, you can try reducing the batch size or you can try putting XLA_PYTHON_CLIENT_MEM_FRACTION=.8 before python ./new_run_t5_mlm_flax.py in run.sh file.
+This reduces GPU memory preallocation.

 # Restore uncategorized data